Question: "If I do not forgive others, does that mean my sins are not forgiven? What does Matthew 6:14-15 mean?"

 To be sure, an unforgiving spirit is a serious sin and should be confessed to God.
 If we have unforgiveness in our hearts against someone else, then we are acting in a way that is not pleasing to God, making our prayers and a proper living relationship with Him difficult.
 God will not hear our prayers unless we also show ourselves ready to grant forgiveness.
 If we are harder than iron in this regard, Christís exhortation ought to soften us.

 A second biblically plausible interpretation of Matthew 6:14-15 is that it is saying anyone who refuses to forgive others is demonstrating that he has not truly received Christ's forgiveness himself.
 Any sin committed against us, no matter how terrible, is trivial in comparison to our sins against God.
 If God has forgiven us of so much, how could we refuse to forgive others of so "little"?
 Matthew 6:14-15, according to this view, proclaims that anyone who harbors unforgiveness against others has not truly experienced God's forgiveness.
-Both interpretations strongly deny that forgiveness of salvation is dependent on our forgiving others.
+Both interpretations strongly deny that salvation is dependent on our forgiving others.
 Whether Matthew 6:14-15 is speaking of "relational forgiveness," or whether it is a declaration that unforgiveness is the mark of an unbeliever, the core truth is the same.
 We should forgive others because God, through Christ, has forgiven us (Ephesians 4:32).
 It is inconceivable that someone who has truly experienced God's forgiveness could refuse to grant forgiveness to others.